hnguy0221/bamazon/README.md

 	* If the user selects option, 'Exit', it will exit the program.

-2. bamazonManager.js - Running this application will display a list of menu options:
+3. bamazonManager.js (https://github.com/hnguy0221/bamazon/blob/master/assets/javascript/bamazonManager.js) - It is run as `node bamazonSupervisor.js` from the command line - Running this application will display a list of menu options:

 	* List a set of menu options: